b2renger/Introduction_A-frame/README.md

 ### 3d models

-3D models is pretty much the same as images or videos, you need to upload the model to replit, then load it using the asset system of a-frame to be able to finally display it on a marker.
+3D models is pretty much the same as images or videos, you need to upload the model, then load it using the asset system of a-frame to be able to finally display it on a marker.

 You can either import :
   - obj + mtl files